Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Background

-For the PQC, typically called \emph{ansatz}, many architectures have been proposed, these generally consist of parameterized single qubit rotation and entanglement layers. \cite{https://doi.org/10.1002/qute.201900070} provides an overview of various circuits composed of such gates, together with the \emph{expressibility} and entangling capability of the presented circuits.
-In this context, \emph{expressibility} describes the size of the subset of states that can be obtained from a given input state by changing the parameters of the ansatz.
-The more states can be reached, the more universal the quantum function can be, hence one typically strives for circuits with high expressibility.
+For the PQC, typically called \emph{ansatz}, many architectures have been proposed.
+These generally consist of parameterized single qubit rotation and entanglement layers. \cite{https://doi.org/10.1002/qute.201900070} provides an overview of various circuit architectures, together with their \emph{expressibility} and entangling capability.
+In this context, \emph{expressibility} describes the size of the subset of states that can be reached from a given input state by changing the parameters of the ansatz.
+The more states can be reached, the more universal the quantum function can be.

 As shown in \cite{Schuld_2021_L}, quantum models can be written as partial Fourier series in the data, which can in turn represent universal function approximators for a rich enough frequency spectrum.
-Following this, techniques like parallel encoding as well as data reuploading display potent tools in modelling more expressive QNNs \cite{Schuld_2021_L, P_rez_Salinas_2020}.
-More specifically, parallel encoding describes the usage of a quantum feature map in parallel, i.e., for multiple qubit registers at the same time, while data reuploading is nothing more than using the feature map repeatedly throughout the circuit.
+Following this, techniques like parallel encoding, as well as data reuploading display potent tools in modelling more expressive QNNs \cite{Schuld_2021_L,P_rez_Salinas_2020}.
+More specifically, parallel encoding describes the usage of a quantum feature map in parallel, i.e., for multiple qubit registers at the same time, while data reuploading is defined as the repeated application of the feature map throughout the circuit.

-The approximation quality achieved by the QNN (i.e., $\epsilon$ from equation \ref{eq:surrogateeq}), can be quantified by choosing a suitable distance function, such as the mean squared error.
-Employing a suitable parameter optimization method such as the parameter shift rule ~\cite{Mitarai_2018} then finally allows optimizing the QNN.
-Notably, all known gradient based techniques for parameter optimization (such as the parameter shift rule) demand multiple circuit executions per parameter to calculate its partial derivative, and thus scale linearly in their runtime with respect to the number of parameters~\cite{Mitarai_2018}.
+The approximation quality achieved by the QNN (i.e., $\epsilon$ from equation \ref{eq:surrogateeq}) can be quantified by choosing a suitable distance function, such as the mean squared error.
+Employing a suitable parameter optimization method such as the \emph{parameter shift rule} allows for training the QNN.
+Notably, all known gradient based techniques for parameter optimization (such as the parameter shift rule) scale linearly in their runtime with respect to the number of parameters, limiting the number of parameters, that can be trained given a limited amount of time.~\cite{Mitarai_2018}

-\section{Methodology}
+\section{\uppercase{Methodology}}

-To explore the practical application of QNNs as surrogate functions, we propose the following straightforward procedure: \begin{enumerate} \item Identify suitable QNN architectures \item Select realistic benchmark datasets (i.e., functions and samples) \item Choose a reasonable classical ANN as baseline \end{enumerate}
+To benchmark the practical application of QNNs as surrogate functions, we propose the following straightforward procedure: (1) Identify suitable QNN architectures, (2) select a realistic data set and (3) choose a reasonable classical ANN as baseline.